Negro Folktales in Michigan

 The Death Car – John Berry

-At the annual Old Settlers Day at Mecosta, I delivered a talk on folklore, couched in general terms, without anyjohnberry1 specific reference to Negro tales.
+At the annual Old Settlers Day at Mecosta, I delivered a talk on folklore, couched in general terms, without any specific reference to Negro tales.
 It occurred to me to give, as an example of a widely believed modern city legend, the story of the "Death Car," several versions of which turned up each year in my folklore classes.
 In every instance, an automobile had been sold at a reduced price because its owner had died at the wheel, and the smell of death would not be removed.
 To my surprise, that evening at a local dance, strapping John Berry, grandson of the fugitive slave Isaac, pulled me aside and said: "You got that story wrong."
 "It happened right here, you know."
 He and his pals, including Clifford Cross who bought the "Death Car," gave me the first authenticated account of the phantom tale ever to come my way.

 A white fellow from around here, named Demings, committed suicide in his car back in 1938.
 He had a 1929 Model-A Ford, painted all over with birds and fish.
 It would catch your eye right away.
 He was going with a girl who didn't care much for him, Nellie Boyers, and it seems they fought when he took her on a date to the Ionia State Fair.
 When he came back, he pulled off the road into the brush stuck a gas hose onto the tailpipe, tuned the motor on, and sniffed the other end of the hose.
 He must have prepared for it because he had the cracks under the seat and on the floorboards, all chinked up with concrete to keep the gas from escaping.
 He killed himself in August, and no one found him till October in the hunting season.
 A guide kept going out to that spot where Demings had parked.
 He'd see the car and say, "That fellow's always hunting when I am."
 Finally, he took a close-up look and smelled the body.